And whatsoever you do, do it heartily, as to the Lord, and not unto men (Colossians 3:23)

 - writes minimal, essential documentation when needed

-The above is necessary for any sane developer, for their own sake, not only their team’s.
+Points a-c are necessary for any sane developer, for their own sake, not only their team’s.

 Thus a replaceable developer brings high value to any team and company.
 If a “replaceable developer” is sick, takes a sabbatical, or leaves the company, there would be no delivery problem for the team.
 Consequently, everyone should want and keep “replaceable developers” in their group.